genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 ![](/img/dictionary-builder-screenshot.png)

 Check these files and adjust them to suit your application.
+For example, look inside the **fields-dictionary.kts** file to see the field definitions.

+The process has translated the field ENABLED as an INT type.

+    field(name = "ENABLED", type = INT)

-For example, the process has translated the field ENABLED was as an INT type; you need to edit that to make it a BOOLEAN type.
+You need to edit that to make it a BOOLEAN type.

 ## 2. Copy files and run genesisInstall